MXS9501/LabBook/Cell Culture Protocol.md

 	2. Add 1 mL Trizol, place the cell plate in 4 degree for 10 min.
 	3. Transfer the cell lysis to 1.5 RNase-free tube, mix using Vortex, add 200 ul RNase-free Chloroform, mix well, stand at RT for 5 min.
 	4. Spin down the mixture at 12,000 rpm in 4 degree for 15 min.
-	5. Discard aqueous phase (upper, around 450 ul)
+	5. Take aqueous phase (upper, around 450 ul)
 	6. Add 450 ul Isopropanol, mix by inverting for 6 times, stand the tube at RT for 10 min.
 	7. Spin down the mixture at 12,000 rpm, 4-degree, 10 min.
 	8. Discard supernatant then add 1 mL 80 % Ethanol-DEPC to wash the salt.